visgl/deck.gl/docs/custom-layers.md

 shaders is to enable your shader to use deck.gl's GLSL shaderlibs such as `project` or `project64` etc).
-If you don't use these shaderlibs, you would obviously not need to supply these uniforms, but you would have to implement features like cartographi projection etc on your own.
+If you don't use these shaderlibs, you would obviously not need to supply these uniforms, but you would have to implement features like cartographic projection etc on your own.

 `finalizeState` - If implemented, this method is called when your layer state is discarded.
 Use it e.g. to destroy non-shared WebGL resources